branc116/brplot/README.md

 Here are the parameters you can change:

-* EMSCRIPTEN - only useful if you are building for webassm
+* EMSCRIPTEN - only useful if you are building for webassm ( path to emscripten )
 * PLATFORM   - LINUX | WINDOWS | WEB
 * CONFIG     - RELEASE | DEBUG
 * GUI        - IMGUI | RAYLIB | HEADLESS
+* TYPE       - EXE | LIB  - ( To create executable or library.
+Currently only web version can be a library. )

 ## Install
 When built, brplot is only one file and you can install it using ```install``` command.
 Here I'm installing it to ```/usr/bin``` directory, but this can be any other directory...

 ```bash
 sudo install bin/brplot_imgui_linux_release /usr/bin/brplot